SYEDFAIZAN1987/R-projects-by-Syed-Faizan/README.md

 and graphics developed by Ross Ihaka and Robert Gentleman at the University of Auckland, New Zealand, in the early 1990s.
 It is a successor of the S language and has gained tremendous popularity within the data science community as it is open-source and is equipped with extensive libraries for statistical modeling and visualization.
+The [project report](Faizan_Project2_Report.pdf) is available here.

 2. [Project 2 of ALY 6000](Faizan_Project2_RScript.R):